christiandunkel/raytracer/documentation/documentation.md

 - `speed` is the value by which to transform the shape or composite in every frame of the animation.
 - `speed` is the value by which to transform the shape or composite in every frame of the animation.
 It is a number that should be greater than 0.
 - `start` is a number defining the frame at which to start the animation.
 This number should be equal to or greater than 0.
-- `end` is number defining the frame at which to end the animation.
+- `end` is a number defining the frame at which to end the animation.

 *Example definitions:*